Creating a Document with a DocuSign Template

 Creating a Template in DocuSign

-Before configuring a document in Workbooks you will need to create a blank Template within DocuSign.
+Before you can configure the integration in Workbooks, you will need to upload a blank Template within DocuSign.
 Login to your DocuSign Account to do so.

 Once logged in, select the Templates option from the toolbar at the top of the page.

 In the new template, set the following fields:

-- Template Name: This is the name that will appear in Workbooks when setting up a new document
+- Template Name: This is the name that will appear in the DocuSign Plugin within Workbooks when setting up a new document configuration

 - Template Description: Provide a brief description so it's clear how this template is being used.

-Finally, provide an upload of your chosen design to be used in the Template.
+Finally, upload the document that will form the basis of your Template.
 Documents can be uploaded from your computer or uploaded from a number of file sharing sites.

-Once you have configured the basic Template Settings, be sure to save the Template by clicking Actions > Save and Close, otherwise it will not be available within Workbooks in the following steps.
+As a final step, save the Template by clicking Actions > Save and Close, otherwise it will not be available within Workbooks to complete the next steps.

 NOTE: It is important to ensure that no DocuSign tabs are added at this point.
 There are some additional steps required in Workbooks prior to doing this.

 Set up the Template in Workbooks

-Return to Workbooks to configure the synchronisation between the fields in Workbooks and DocuSign.
-The DocuSign menu can be accessed from Start > Configuration > Email & Integration then select New Document.
+Return to Workbooks to configure the DocuSign Integration with your new Template.
+The DocuSign menu can be accessed from Start > Configuration > Email & Integration.

 Plugin - Step 1 - Introduction